 You need more content on your law firm website to help convert visitors into clients.
 Your website needs to evolve and the content needs to get better over time.
 The new content on your website must improve your website.

 Prospective clients won’t choose your firm because you have a nice website.
 They want to know that you are the right lawyers for them.
 So how do you show that?
 You need content that demonstrates your expertise and shows prospective clients that your firm can solve their legal problems.
-Here’s how to get just that.
+Here’s how to do just that.

 Who is visiting your website?